Zhongyi metro station: Station overview

-The at-grade, station structure with two side platforms and two exits.
+This at-grade station structure has two side platforms and two exits.
 It is located on the south of Zhongyang North Road.
 The washrooms are inside the entrance area.

 History

-This station was built on 1 November 1961; and was replaced by the request station on 1 July 1979.
+This station was built on 1 November 1961, and was replaced by the request station on 1 July 1979.
 It was closed from 15 July 1988 to 28 March 1997.